Deep cleaning your home: Preventing the spread of germs

 To have any effect on the coronavirus, anti-bacterial products should contain at least 70% alcohol.

-In response to local lockdowns, these products could be in high demand.
 But everyday soaps, bleach and the normal detergent should do the job just as well.

 I’m living with someone who has symptoms of coronavirus, what should I clean?